thaDev404/grpc-dotnet-client-server/README.md

 # grpc-dotnet-client-server

-## Basic end to end implementation of grpc in nodejs
+## Basic end to end implementation of grpc in dotnet

 ## Clone the repository